-Fluid flow in double-pored materials is way more complicated than what classical Darcy equations could describe: Darcy's model---relates the discharge velocity to the pressure gradient---assumes a single pore network.
+But fluid flow in double-pored materials is intricate.
+The classical Darcy equations---often used in studies on flow through porous media---cannot adequately capture such complex flow behaviors; Darcy's model relates the discharge velocity to the pressure gradient and assumes a single pore network.
 Consequently, double porosity/permeability (DPP) models have appeared that account for flow within different pore networks as well as mass transfer across them.
 The literature often attributes \citet{barenblatt1960basic} as the first work on DPP.
 After that, many researchers have developed various DPP models with varying complexity, which include \citep{chen1989transient,Arbogast_Douglas_Hornung_1990,Dykhuizen_v26_p351_1990_WRR,Boutin_Royer_2015,Borja_Koliji_2009,Choo_White_Borja_2016_IJG}.

-In this paper, we utilize the DPP model put forth by \cite{nakshatrala2018modeling}, who derived the associated governing equations by appealing to the theory of interacting continua and the maximization of the rate of dissipation hypothesis---a stronger form of the second law of thermodynamics.
-Not surprisingly, the DPP model is mathematically more complicated than Darcy equations---comprising four coupled partial differential equations in four field variables.
-The cited paper has also derived analytical solutions for canonical problems and presented various qualitative properties that the \emph{steady-state} solutions of the DPP satisfy: minimum dissipation theorem, maximum principles, and reciprocal theorem.
+In this paper, we utilize the model put forth by \citet{nakshatrala2018modeling}, hereafter referred to as \emph{the DPP model}.
+The authors in the cited reference have derived the associated governing equations by appealing to the theory of interacting continua and the maximization of the rate of dissipation hypothesis---a more stringent form of the second law of thermodynamics.
+Unsurprisingly, the DPP model is mathematically more complicated than the Darcy equations---comprising four coupled partial differential equations in four field variables.
+The referenced article also provides analytical solutions for canonical problems and presents various qualitative properties that the \emph{steady-state} solutions of the DPP model satisfy: minimum dissipation theorem, maximum principles, and reciprocal theorem.

 On the temporal front, \citet{nakshatrala2021boundedness} has shown that the solutions under the DPP model are Lyapunov stable---small changes to the initial conditions give rise to nearby solution trajectories over time.
 Nevertheless, the literature offers limited results for the DPP model in the transient regime compared to the steady state.
 In a quest to fill this knowledge gap, the principal aim of this paper is to present three qualitative properties that the DPP model satisfies in the transient regime: backward-in-time uniqueness, a reciprocal relation, and a variational principle.
 To bring out the import of our work, we elaborate on how such properties arise in studying other popular time-dependent mathematical models from mechanics and applied mathematics.